neerjadeogaonkar/50-Years-of-Pop-Music-Lyrics/README.md

 # 50-Years-of-Pop-Music-Lyrics

-The  dataset contains Billboard Year-End Hot 100 songs between 1965 and 2015.
-The dataset contains 5,100 observations.
+The  dataset contains Billboard Year-End Hot 100 songs between 1965 and 2015 and  contains 5,100 observations.
 The dataset includes the following features: rank, song, artist, year, lyrics, and source.

 This Shiny app has multiple tabs with funstionality as follows:-